ElisaLegnani/PhotorealisticRendering/docs/index.md

   - `--g_r|--gamma_r`: monitor calibration factor (default value: `1.0`);
   - `-v|--declare_var [...]`: additional float parameters associated to variable identifiers in the scene file, e.g angle of view, camera distance ... (ex: `--declare_var ang=10`).

-🔗 For further explanation on the fuctionality of each parameter, see the documentation[link].
+🔗 For further explanation on the fuctionality of each parameter, see the [documentation](https://elisalegnani.github.io/PhotorealisticRendering/html/index.html).

   Here is an example of usage: